top of page

 MODERN TECHNOLOGY BUILT FOR MODERN LOADS

 OMNIGRID is a breakthrough in energy infrastructure, uniting visionary design with cutting-edge engineering to meet the demands of a fully electrified, DC-powered future.
 Its next-generation AC-DC architecture dramatically reduces component count and system footprint while enabling direct, high-efficiency DC delivery to critical DC native loads.
 Its compact form factor also minimizes land use and right-of-way requirements, streamlining permitting, lowering installation costs, and easier integration into dense urban or constrained environments.
 Driving this transformation is an alliance of globally recognized institutions.
 Georgia Tech leads development of ultra-fast CO₂-based DC breakers, replacing legacy SF₆ systems with safer, scalable fault protection.
 Dominion Energy serves as the utility deployment partner, ensuring grid-level integration and operational validation.
 Virginia Tech brings decades of HVDC system expertise, while Georgia Tech continues to redefine fault management in high-voltage networks.
-NREL acts as the national accelerator for DC adoption, and NASA contributes advanced systems engineering to ensure mission-critical reliability.
+NLR acts as the national accelerator for DC adoption, and NASA contributes advanced systems engineering to ensure mission-critical reliability.
 Together, this world-class team forms the backbone of OMNIGRID, setting a new global benchmark for resilient, efficient, and intelligent energy systems, modern technology built to power modern loads.

 HIGH-DENSITY POWER ELECTRONIC VALVES

-OMNI Valve.png
+OMNI Valve

 High-Voltage Performance & Current Handling